Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Results

-The parameters associated with the null model are as follows: $p$, roughly the mean of within-county commuters (though weights between cross-edges are double counted, the proportion of same-county commuters is 56\%) is .46. $\hat{\sigma}_p^2$, the sample standard deviation of $\varrho_u$ is .04, signifying that around half of commuting volume in the US are within the same county, and that the dispersion about the mean is fairly tight.
-The estimates for concentration parameters $a$ and $b$ of the beta variable $\varrho_u$ derived from $p$ and $\hat{\sigma}_p^2$ are respectively 3.86 and 4.50, signifying that the self-looping tendencies of counties is not sparse. $\hat{\kappa}_{SL}$ and $\hat{\kappa}_{nSL}$ are .08 and .79 respectively, signalling a much higher variance for the latent variable undergirding between-county commute volume than for same-county commuting.
+The parameters associated with the null model are as follows: \jf{$p$ is .46. $p$ is roughly the mean of intra-county commuters; though weights between cross-edges are counted twice, the proportion of \jf{intra-county} commuters is 56\%.} $\hat{\sigma}_p^2$, the sample standard deviation of \jf{$\varrho_u$,} is .04, signifying that around half of \jf{the} commuting volume in the US \jf{does not leave the county where it orginates,} and that the dispersion about the mean is fairly tight.
+The estimates for concentration parameters $a$ and $b$ of the beta variable \jf{$\varrho_u$, derived from $p$ and $\hat{\sigma}_p^2$,} are respectively 3.86 and 4.50. $\hat{\kappa}_{SL}$ and $\hat{\kappa}_{nSL}$ are .08 and .79 respectively, signaling a much higher variance for the latent variable undergirding \jf{inter-county commuting} volume than \jf{that of} intra-county commuting.